mayankbaluni/mayankbaluni/README.md

 ### Hi there 👋

-# Mayank Baluni - Certified Product Owner, AWS Machine Learning Specialist, and Cloud Architect with comprehensive expertise in Product Management
+# Certified in Product Ownership, AWS Machine Learning, and Cloud Architecture.
+Expert in Product Management

 ---